seanzhanng/seanzhanng/README.md

 🎓 Computer Science @ University of Waterloo

-🎯 Interested in applied mle, data systems, and distributed computing
+🎯 Interested in systems programming and infrastructure